saucelabs/testrunner-toolkit/docs/circleci.md

 ### Add Project Environment Variables

-In order for CirceCi to communicate with Sauce Labs you need to authenticate with project environment variables.
+In order for CircleCI to communicate with Sauce Labs you need to authenticate with project environment variables.

 1. In CirceCI, go to your __Project Settings__